Give2Peer/g2p-client-android/README.md

 1.0.1 (03-05-2016)
 ------------------

-- [x] Bugfix: switching from map to profile and map again launches a new instance of the map.
+- [x] BugHunt: switching from map to profile and map again launches a new instance of the map.
-- [x] Bugfix: item popup window of the wrong size on high dpi screens.
+- [x] BugHunt: item popup window of the wrong size on high dpi screens.
-- [x] Bugfix: issue #1 : items sometimes disappear from the map.
+- [x] BugHunt: issue #1 : items sometimes disappear from the map.
-- [x] Bugfix: issue #2 : uploading a picture fails silently.
+- [x] BugHunt: issue #2 : uploading a picture fails silently.

 1.0.0 (01-05-2016)